ucan-wg/invocation/README.md

 type Invocation struct {
   v   SemVer  -- Version
-  prf [&UCAN] -- Authority to run this invocation run Scope   -- Which actions to invoke nnc String  -- Nonce ext nullable Any (implicit null) -- Extended fields }
+  prf [&UCAN] -- Authority to run this invocation run Scope   -- Which tasks to invoke nnc String  -- Nonce ext nullable Any (implicit null) -- Extended fields }

 type Scope union {
   | All "*"
-  | {String : Action}
+  | {String : Task}
 }

-type Action struct {
+type Task struct {
   with   URI
   do     Ability
   inputs Any